Recent business sales completed

 Computer software business sold to firm of accountants

-- Computer software business sale to a major firm of accountants.
+We completed the computer software business sale to a firm of accountants.
 Our corporate solicitors responded to the buyer’s due diligence enquiries on the computer software company’s information technology systems.
-This allowed the management team to utilise their time spent on setting the business up for sale.
+This allowed the management team to utilise their time getting the sale across the line.